 \subsection{Future Work}

 Different approaches have been used in decoupling the complex wave phenomena.
 Our approach is one of the many.
 It would be worthwhile to explore the benefits of other means in decoupling complex waves.
 An example of this would the frequency decomposition, where a wave is decomposed into different frequency bands~\cite{Bunks-1995-Multiscale}.
-However, our network structure is designed to be technically flexible in incorporating of different decomposition of wave physics.
+However, our network structure is designed to be technically flexible in incorporating various decompositions of wave physics.

 Loss function plays an important role in obtaining a predictive model.
 Throughout this work, we employ loss function on the subsurface velocity domain to justify the correctness of the inversion model.
 Our tests show that, that once converged, the training accuracy of our model can reach as high as $95\%$, which leads to a successful reconstruction of the major subsurface structures through training.
-However, it is it is the last $5\%$ of the training error that would contribute to further refining the subsurface structures with more details.
-This issue is essentially caused by the fact that our loss function is lack of data consistency.
+However, it is the last $5\%$ of the training error that would contribute to further refining the subsurface structures with more details.
+This issue is essentially caused by the fact that our loss function lacks of data consistency.
 Similar problems have been also identified in other computational imaging applications~\cite{Otero-2020-Computed}.
-One potential approach to compensate for missing details would be a cycle-consistency loss~\cite{Unpaired-2017-Zhu}, which takes the advantage of both the image loss as well as the data loss.
+One potential approach to compensate for missing details would be a cycle-consistency loss~\cite{Unpaired-2017-Zhu}, which takes advantage of both the image loss as well as the data loss.
 This is one of our future direction.

-Physics-based regularization techniques have been proved useful in improving resulting inversion for conventional FWI approaches.
+Physics-based regularization techniques have proved useful in improving resulting inversion for conventional FWI approaches.
 One example of those would be the illumination compensation, which have been usually used in conventional FWI methods to regularize the inversion and help with the deep regions~\cite{rickett2003illumination}.
 However, in our current model we have not yet employ any physics-based regularization to constrain our results.
 One of our future direction would be applying illumination regularization in the data domain along the $z$ direction for increasing the prediction accuracy.